-The impact of mega-projects on the human rights to water and sanitation
+The impact of mega-projects on the human rights to water and sanitation: report

-As part of his research, the Special Rapporteur is information on how mega-projects impact the realization of the human rights to water and sanitation at each stages of its project cycle (see below diagram).
-The questionnaire is organized according to seven stages of the mega-project cycle.
+As part of his research, the Special Rapporteur collected information on how mega-projects impact the realization of the human rights to water and sanitation at each stages of its project cycle.

 For the purpose of this questionnaire, the term “mega-projects” refers to projects that causes significant impacts on the human rights to water and sanitation and on other related rights and that meet at least one of the following criteria: (1) wide land use and/or large modification of water resources; (2) long-implementation period.